RockRottenSalad/pratt_parser/README.md

 not seem like it, internally booleans and numerics are in fact represented as bools, ints or floats.

-Note that there are no block statements, even if you use '{}', there can only be a single statement in there.

 ## The supported language thus far

+Note that the if statement is actually not a proper if statement, but is currently implemented as a ternary expression.
+This will be changed.

+Variables must have values.
+The 'let' keyword must be used everytime, even when changing pre-existing variable, the old value is simply overriden.
+The concept of scope does not exist yet.
+All variables are global.

 ```
 Statement -> Statement*
 Statement -> Expr
-Statement -> '{' Statement '}'
+Statement -> '{' Expr '}' # Statements in blocks coming soon
-Statement -> Expr '?'
-Statement ':' Statement
-Statement -> IfStatement
 Statement -> 'let' Identifier '=' Expr
+Statement -> print 'Expr'

+Identifier -> ['a'-'z'|'A'-'Z']+

 Expr -> Expr['+'|'-'|'*'|'/'|'=='|'!='|'<'|'>'|'<='|'>=']Expr
 Expr -> (Expr)
 Expr -> Literal
+Expr -> IfStatement # Not a real statement, just a placeholder
+Expr -> Expr '?'
+Expr ':' Expr

-IfStatement -> 'if' Statement '{' Statement '}' 'else' '{' Statement '}'
+IfStatement -> 'if' Expr '{' Expr '}' 'else' '{' Expr '}'

 Literal -> Boolean
 Literal -> Number